How to come up with a business name

 Key takeaways

-- Prioritise memorability and simplicity when choosing your business name by ensuring it's easy to spell, pronounce, and remember while being distinctive enough to stand out from competitors in your industry.
+- A strong business name is memorable, easy to spell, and distinctive enough to stand out from competitors in your industry.

-- Conduct thorough availability checks across multiple platforms including Companies House, trademark registries, domain registrars, and social media platforms before finalising your business name to avoid legal conflicts and secure your digital presence.
+- Before you commit to a name, check availability across Companies House, the UK trademark registry, domain registrars, and social media platforms to avoid legal conflicts.

 What is a business name?

-A business name identifies your brand and is the official name under which your company operates.
-It appears on legal documents, invoices, your website, and marketing materials.
+A business name is the official name under which your company operates and is recognised by customers, suppliers, and government bodies.
+It appears on legal documents, invoices, your website, and all marketing materials.

 Why your business name matters